hemmokarja/Conversational-GPT-SFT-DPO/README.md

 **⚠️ Work in Progress**

-A hands-on implementation of modern fine-tuning techniques for GPT2, focusing on conversational AI capabilities.
-This project implements a complete fine-tuning pipeline for GPT2, transforming a pre-trained document completion model into a conversational AI assistant.
-The main goal is to gain practical experience with modern fine-tuning methodologies.
-Therefore, the project deliberately avoids high-level frameworks like Hugging Face Transformers.
+A from-scratch PyTorch implementation of GPT-2 fine-tuning for conversational AI, featuring custom pipelines for Supervised Fine-Tuning (SFT) and planned Direct Preference Optimization (DPO).
+SFT is used for multi-turn dialogue alignment, teaching context awareness and turn-taking, while DPO enables reward-free preference optimization for higher-quality responses.
+Built without high-level frameworks like Hugging Face Transformers to maximize low-level control and hands-on understanding of modern fine-tuning techniques.

 ## 🚀 Key Features